 I decided that there were a number of things about an MBA that held very little interest to me, although they might feel important to others.

 Doing an MBA just so I could say I have an MBA was of zero interest to me.
 A lot of people around the world have MBAs and EMBAs.
 I don’t think it’s that much of a differentiator any more.
 And you absolutely can get far in business and your career without one.

 MBAs are often associated with brand names, such as Stanford, Wharton, MIT, Harvard, UC Berkeley.
 There are some people that suggest it’s not worthwhile to pursue an MBA unless it’s with one of these top-tier institutions.
 The thought being that such a brand name on one’s resume provides instant cache and credibility.

 And, you know, I don’t dispute that these names have an effect on people.
-We live in a world of brand marketing, exclusivity, and hype after all.
+We live in a world of brand marketing, perception, exclusivity, and hype after all.
 Whether we like it or not.

 But for an MBA, this was not something that was interesting to me.

 I also wasn’t interested in doing an MBA to “impress” an employer or potential employer.
 Nor was it important to me if an employer recognized whether my MBA was from an important enough institution.
 For me, it’s all about the knowledge instead.

 It often seems the desire to do an MBA is associated with an expectation of promotion, a pay rise, better opportunities, etc.